The Cornwall We Want

 Somewhere to go

-by EK, almost 4 years ago
+by EK, over 4 years ago

 During lockdown, with fewer cars on the road, as an asthma sufferer, I did not have to take my inhaler once to to an attack.
 The air quality must have been better.